53ny4/og-image/README.md

 ### Adding Watermarks

-Add watermark image with customizable size, position, and opacity. (can be added multiple watermarks)
+Add watermark image with customizable size, position, and opacity. (can be added multiple watermarks) Watermark treated as a separate layer, so you can add multiple watermarks and they can overlap each other.

 Hint: watermark can be not only used as an actual watermark, but also as a logo or any other image.
 Also: you can use pixel values for custom positioning.